BlavkHades/conding-convention/README.md

 Perhaps one of the first things you learn as a developer is to comment your code.
 At first it may seem like a waste of time, following the mentality of ‘If they are a developer too – they can understand it’.
-While it is true some of the time, commenting your code and providing proper documentation will guide the other developers through the algorithm and logic that you implemented.
-But don’t get carried away and comment every line of code!
-Obvious code should be left as is.
+- look at the comment section below for more information.

 ### Write readable yet efficient code ###
 Readable codes are easy to follow, yet use optimal space and time.
 When writing code you may often want to write it in as little lines as possible.
 Perhaps you can write an entire method or function in one line, but that only makes it harder to read and understand.

 ### Use helper methods ###